California Public Records Act

-The Disclosure Officer maintains our public records and will send a confirmation to you within 10 business days of receiving your request.
+The Disclosure Office maintains our public records and will send a confirmation to you within 10 business days of receiving your written request.
 The confirmation will tell you when we expect to provide the requested records.

-You may request to view our records in person, by mail, or by fax.
+You may request to view records in person by mail, fax, or email.

 View in person

 Contact us to schedule an appointment so that we can prepare the information for you.
 We do not charge a fee for this service, but we do charge a fee for making copies.

 When writing to us, describe what type of records you are asking for.
 We will let you know when the records will be available.

 PO Box 1468

 Fax: 916.845.4849 (We will not fax information in all cases.)